temidayo-emmanuel/temidayo-emmanuel/README.md

     "Advanced GSAP Animations",
   ],
   askMeAbout: "React, UI performance and MERN Stack",
-  funFact: "I talk to my console more than human😄"
+  funFact: "I talk to my console more than human 😄"
 };
 ```